 - In a small bowl, mix the brown sugar and the cinnamon.
 Set aside.

-- Once your yeast is ready, add the flax egg, melted butter, and apple cider vinegar to it and stir.
+- Once your yeast has been proofed, add the flax egg, melted butter, and apple cider vinegar to the yeast mixture and stir.

 - Brush some oil onto a large piece of parchment paper.